>

 $2,495

-• An application for probate by an executor named in the Will
+• A complete application for Probate (for executors named in the Will)

-The Court will charge you a filing fee of $408.
+Please note: The Court charges a separate filing fee of $408.

 Do you need a Grant of Probate or Letters of Administration?